Representing the Real Impact of Data & Security Breaches

 - Determine if the company properly notified customers as soon as possible following the breach

-- Obtain a list of everyone affected by the affected
+- Obtain a list of everyone affected by the breach

 - Review the company’s policies and customer agreements and determine if the company was in adherence